Moderate growth in the economy

-Mail services in transition
+Mail services in continuous transition

 Strong increase in e-commerce

-As in previous years, logistics activities in the Nordic Region continue to be consolidated and centralised.
-An increasing number of companies that succeed in one country are expanding into the other Nordic countries.
-Retail companies from Central Europe also see opportunities for growth in the Nordic Region.
-Structural changes are happening in both the logistics industry and commerce, with traditional limits on the individual operator's responsibilities evolving.
+Increased international transport to the Nordic region has also led to stronger competition from foreign low-cost carriers.
+Retail companies from Central Europe see opportunities for growth in the Nordic region.
+Structural changes are occurring in both the logistics industry and commerce, and traditional limits on the individual operator's responsibilities are evolving.

 Focus on infrastructure and the environment